GDevelopApp/GDevelop-examples/examples/game-feel-demo/README.md

 A demo showing how to enhance the "game feel" of your project: VFX, shot trail, ambient sounds and SFX, screenshake, wobble...

 Have you ever felt like you were actually inside a video game when playing it?
-Discover what GDevelop provides to immerse your future players in your video game!
+Discover GDevelop's capabilities and immerse future players in your next game!